 This mountainous country is home to some serious coffee drinkers, who prefer their brew strong and robust.
 "Dark roast espresso and 'kaffee crème'—which is a long espresso-based drink with milk—are the most popular ways to drink coffee in Switzerland."

-For more, read up on our healthy latte recipes, and share your coffee preferences with us in the comments below!
+For more, read up on our healthy latte recipes!